 The Louisiana Capital Outlay Program allows for governmental entities and pre-registered nonprofits to apply annually for funding for local capital improvement projects that meet standards established by statute and constitution as well as long-range policies and goals established by the legislature and governor.
 As a service to our membership, CDC staff will assist our members with the completion of their Capital Outlay requests.

 Note: This funding program is unique to Louisiana

 Funding Referral Services

-CDC can advise government entities, political subdivisions, and public/private nonprofit organization as to whether a specific project they are working on qualifies for available sources of funding.
-Once qualified, CDC's Community Development's staff can work with the entity to develop an application that meets the requirement of the funding source.
+CDC can advise government entities, political subdivisions, and public/private nonprofit organizations as to whether a specific project they are working on qualifies for available sources of funding.
+Once qualified, CDC's Community Development staff can work with the entity to develop an application that meets the requirement of the funding source.

 Note: Fee based service